matkoch/matkoch.github.io/_posts/2020-02-04-yaml-hell-in-devops.md

   }
 </style>

 ***TL;DR: YAML can be a wolf in sheep’s clothing when used for CI infrastructure.
-Other alternatives include using TeamCity and its Kotlin DSL, or moving to build systems like CAKE or FAKE.
+Other alternatives include moving to build systems like CAKE/FAKE, or using TeamCity and its Kotlin DSL.
 Both approaches have their unique pros and cons.
 NUKE, of which I'm the author, provides a solution that combines the power of both - flexibility of a build system, and CI specific features like parallelization and build queue optimizations.***

 If you dive into the DevOps world, chances are high you **meet YAML around the next corner**.
 For some tools, like Docker and Kubernetes, I think it's a good match.
 However, for CI infrastructure it often becomes a nightmare, which is why I call it _YAML Hell_ (similar to [DLL Hell](https://en.wikipedia.org/wiki/DLL_Hell)).
 And actually, I'm not alone having those feelings.
 Recently, a tweet of Jeff Fritz started a debate about [YAML in DevOps](https://twitter.com/csharpfritz/status/1207431413341081601), to which the general agreement can be summarized as: